-Law schools normally ask for a minimum of two letters of recommendation, and a maximum of four.
+Law schools most commonly ask for a minimum of two letters of recommendation, and a maximum of four.
+Some schools ask for fewer.
 The best recommendations come from instructors who know your academic work well, who can evaluate your intellectual capabilities and potential to study law, and who can give specific examples of your stellar qualities.
 Try to get at least one letter from a professor in your major.

-Only if you have been out of school for at least two to three years should you submit a work-related recommendation in lieu of an academic recommendation.
+Only if you have been out of school for at least two to three years should you substitute a work-related recommendation for one of your academic recommendations.
 (For more information on recommendations when you have been out of school for a while, see our page on Taking Time Off.)
-However, you may want to supplement the required number of recommendations with one from an employer, internship supervisor, or coach if that person is going to say something significantly different from your academic recommenders.
+However, you may want to supplement the required number of recommendations with one from an employer, internship supervisor, or volunteer coordinator, if that person is going to say something significantly different from your academic recommenders.
 In your account on CAS, you’ll be able to see information on the minimum and maximum number of letters each school will accept—read the directions carefully, and don’t exceed the limit.

 Meet in person with all potential recommenders.
 Approach them well in advance of any deadlines.
 Ask them if they feel they know you well enough, and have a high enough opinion of you, to write a positive, detailed letter.
+Be prepared to tell them why you think they’d be a particularly good recommender for you — remind them of the great work you did in their class, for example, or what they thought of your work (and you) when you were in their class.
 Offer to provide them with additional information such as your transcript, a draft of your personal statement, a resume, or copies of papers or exams you submitted in their course.
 If the person is new to writing recommendations for law school, let them know about our Tips for Recommenders page.
 Make sure you let each recommender know when you hope to complete your applications.